kmmbvnr/viewflow-docs-v1/docs/viewflow_quickstart.rst

 Define flow
 ===========

 Let's take a look at the flow BPMN diagram.
-We going to map each shape to the corresponding flow node definition.
+We are going to map each shape to the corresponding flow node definition.

 .. image:: _static/HelloWorld.png